Treosulfan: History

 Two main studies showed that treosulfan is at least as effective as busulfan, another medicine used to prepare people for haematopoietic stem cell transplantation.

 In one of the studies, involving 570 adults with acute myeloid leukaemia (a blood cancer) or myelodysplastic syndromes (conditions in which large numbers of abnormal blood cells are produced), 64% of patients given treosulfan (with fludarabine) had a successful transplant and were alive and disease-free after 2 years, compared with 51% of patients given busulfan (with fludarabine).

 In an additional study in 70 children with blood cancers, 99% of children given treosulfan (with fludarabine) were alive three months after their transplant.

 Efficacy was evaluated in MC-FludT.14/L Trial II (NCT00822393), a randomized active-controlled trial comparing treosulfan to busulfan with fludarabine as a preparative regimen for allogeneic transplantation.
 Eligible patients included adults 18 to 70 years old with AML or MDS, Karnofsky performance status ≥ 60%, and age ≥ 50 years or hematopoietic cell transplantation comorbidity index [HCTCI] score > 2.
 There were 570 patients randomized to treosulfan (n=280) or busulfan (n=290).

 Society and culture

 Legal status

 Treosulfan was authorized for medical use in the European Union in June 2019, and approved for medical use in the United States in January 2025.

 The US Food and Drug Administration granted orphan drug designation to treosulfan in 1994, for the treatment of ovarian cancer; and in 2015, for conditioning treatment prior to hematopoietic stem cell transplantation in malignant and non-malignant diseases in adults and pediatric patients.

 In February 2004, orphan designation (EU/3/04/186) was granted by the European Commission to medac Gesellschaft fuer klinische Spezialpräparate mbH, Germany, for treosulfan for the conditioning treatment prior to haematopoietic progenitor cell transplantation.

 Names

 Treosulfan is the international nonproprietary name.

-Treosulfan is sold under the brand names Trecondi and Grafapex.
+Treosulfan is sold under the brand names Trecondi, Grafapex and Ovastat.